MarcoTerzulli/Simple_Gym_Exercise_Sheet_Converter-XLSX_to_TXT/README.md

 For this reason I like leaving my phone at home whenever I can and give my tired eyes a break!

 As a nerd, I don't like having my sheet printed or hand written on a paper.
 Instead, **I find more comfortable having it always on my wrist** on my smartwatch. <br>
-However, since I'm a lazy guy, I don't want to waste my time by copying and pasting all the execercises inside a **Google Keep** note every time I make a change to my training sheet: that's the reason that led me to write this simple script.
+However, since I'm a lazy guy, I don't want to waste my time by copying and pasting all the execercises from an Excel Sheet to a **Google Keep** note every time I make a change to my training sheet: that's the reason that led me to write this simple script.

 *Bonus*: I included my new Legs / Push / Pull Hypertrophy Bodybuilding program that I just created.